-- All models of BG5000 run an identical firmware image.
+- All models of BG5000/6000 run an identical firmware image.
 The firmware determines the BorderGuard model in which it is running and activates the appropriate internal facilities.
-Thus all BG5000's possess a common Cryptographic Module firmware and an identical firmware Cryptographic Module boundary. - All models have an identical chassis, and identical tamper resistant and tamper evident mechanisms. - The board design and hardware logic is identical across all BorderGuard models.
+Thus all BG5000/6000's possess common Cryptographic Module firmware and an identical firmware Cryptographic Module boundary. - All models have an identical chassis, and identical tamper resistant and tamper evident mechanisms. - The board design and hardware logic is identical across all BorderGuard models.
 Depending on manufacturing costs and volumes, lower model BorderGuards may or may not have hardware crypto processors or Gigabit Ethernet PHYs populated on the logic board.
-Should such devices be present on a lower model BorderGuard, the firmware will ignore their presence and not initialize them for service.
+Should such devices be present on a lower model BorderGuard, the firmware will ignore their presence and not initialize them for service. - X.509 Certificate Support indicates that the firmware to send, receive, validate, and process X.509 public key certificates has been activated in the device.